Netflix/karyon/README.md

 -----------------------
 To run in tomcat simply extend Governator's GovernatorServletContextListener and create the injector just as you would a standalone application.

-First, add a dependency on governator-servlet
+First, add a dependency on governator-servlet (TODO: Make this a karyon sub-project)

 ```gradle
 compile "com.netflix.governator:governator-servlet:1.9.3"